Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{SystemModel}, we first present the covert communication model in the presence of a DRIS and build the channel models of all wireless channel.
-We then derive Willie's decision rule and adopt the false alarm rate (FAR) and missed detection rate (MDR) as his detection metrics; the signal-to-jamming-plus-noise ratio (SJNR) is used to quantify the communication performance.
-Some useful results on signal detections and random variables are presented.
-In Section~\ref{AIDec}, we outline the challenges that the DRIS introduces to Willie's detection.
-In other words, the PDF of the test standards under ${\mathcal{H}}_1$ is analytically intractable.
-To address this challenge, we propose an unsupervised MAF-based NP detection framework that exploits prior knowledge in covert communications.
-Furthermore, we derive the statistical characteristic of DRIS-induced ACA and conduct an asymptotic analysis of the SJNR at Bob as quantifying the communication performance between Alice and Bob.
-In Section~\ref{Simu}, the simulation and theoretical results are compared to validate the derived theoretical analyses and verify the feasibility of the proposed unsupervised MAF-based NP detection framework.
-Finally, conclusions are given in Section~\ref{conclusions}.
+In Section~\ref{SystemModel}, we model covert communications in the presence of a DRIS and establish wireless channels.
+We then derive the decision rule for Willie, introduce the DEP as the monitoring performance metric, and use the SJNR to quantify the communication performance metric.
+Some useful preliminary results on hypothesis testing and random variables are also presented.
+In Section~\ref{AIDec}, we describe the challenges introduced by the DRIS for Willie's detection, where the PDF of the test statistic under ${\mathcal{H}}_1$ is analytically intractable.
+We then present the proposed unsupervised semi-parametric plug-in likelihood-ratio detector, which retains the parametric Gamma reference model under ${\mathcal{H}}_0$ without requiring the noise variance, and learns from unlabeled data a one-dimensional monotone normalizing flow model for the analytically intractable density of the test statistic under ${\mathcal{H}}_1$.
+In addition, we derive the statistical characteristics of DRIS-induced ACA and conduct an asymptotic analysis of the SJNR at Bob to quantify the communication performance between Alice and Bob.
+In Section~\ref{Simu}, simulation results are presented to validate the theoretical analysis and verify the effectiveness of the proposed unsupervised detector.
+Finally, conclusions are drawn in Section~\ref{conclusions}.

 \emph{Notation:} We use lowercase boldface letters for vectors (e.g., ${\boldsymbol g}$) and italic letters for scalars (e.g., $N_{\rm D}$).
 The operators $(\cdot)^{T}$ and $(\cdot)^{H}$ denote the transpose and the Hermitian transpose, respectively.
 The symbol $|\cdot|$ denotes absolute value, and $\mathbb{E}\!\left[\cdot\right]$ denotes statistical expectation.